StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-04-01-Github-Basics.md

     ![alt text](/assets/images/git_branch.png "git_branch")

 4. You can make changes on your repository locally right now.
 When you finished you can commit your changes.
-   The below steps describe how.
+   The below steps describe how

 ## Commit changes to your github fork
 1. Open Git Bash